 An opportunity for students who have demonstrated the ability to do independent work to pursue in depth a topic of particular interest.
-Courses listed in the catalog may not be taken by independent study.

 EDU 400 Special Topics in Education (3)

 Concentration upon a specific topic in the field of education.
 Topic varies for different semesters.
 May be taken multiple times with change in topic.